SocialGouv/graal/README.md

-# Amendements Intelligents
+# GRAAL - GESTION ET RÉPARTITION AUTOMATISÉE DES AMENDEMENTS LÉGISLATIFS

-This project provides tools for processing and analyzing amendments, particularly for the PLFSS (Projet de Loi de Financement de la Sécurité Sociale).
+This project offers tools for processing and analyzing amendments, aiming to streamline and expedite the tasks of agents responsible for addressing these amendments.

 ## Project Structure